-2. Additional Terms for Members in Low Vulnerability Areas (Surface Water/ Groundwater)

-The Farm Evaluation must be updated and submitted to the Third-Party every five years, starting on 1 March 2021.

-3. Additional Terms for Members in High Vulnerability Areas (Surface Water/ Groundwater)

-An updated Farm Evaluation must be prepared and submitted to the Third-Party by 1 March annually through 1 March 2018.
-By 1 March 2021 and by 1 March every five years thereafter, Members must prepare and submit to the Third-Party an updated Farm Evaluation.
+- 2. Additional Terms for Members in Low Vulnerability Areas (Groundwater) The Farm Evaluation must be updated and submitted to the Steering Committee every five years, starting on 1 March 2021. - 3.
+Additional Terms for Members in High Vulnerability Areas (Groundwater) An updated Farm Evaluation must be prepared and submitted to the Steering Committee by 1 March 2018.
+By 1 March 2021 and by 1 March every five years thereafter, Members must prepare and submit to the Steering Committee an updated Farm Evaluation.